 - some heat

 These are the main tools it has to fight, kill and dispose of the pathogens.
 Eventually, the immune response leads to the production of antibodies along with this whole host of other very complex immune reactions.
 Most times the end result is that your dog gets better, and the healthy inflammation fades away.
-After this, antibodies are present in the blood stream, and your dog can now instantly stop infection by the same pathogen if she’s exposed again.
-Any re-exposure to this pathogen in the future also triggers production of more antibodies.
+After this, antibodies are present in the bloodstream, and your dog can now instantly stop infection by the same pathogen if she’s exposed again.
+Any re-exposure to this pathogen in the future also triggers the production of more antibodies.

 Response to Vaccination

 When you inject a vaccine under the skin, this is an insult that your dog’s immune system hasn’t evolved to respond to.
 It’s an unnatural shock!
 Suddenly, your dog has to deal with a high dose of pathogens somewhere in her body where she doesn’t have the specialized immune tissues that exist where natural exposure enters the body.

 To add insult to this injury, most vaccines given to dogs contain not just one pathogen, but usually four or more (think of the DHPP vaccine that includes distemper hepatitis, parvovirus and parainfluenza).
 It’s very, very rare for a dog to get exposed to high levels of more than one dangerous pathogen at a time with natural exposure.

 Then, to make things even worse, killed vaccines contain adjuvants (a cocktail of chemicals designed to send the immune system and inflammatory response into hyper-drive … but not in a good way).
 Suddenly, the immune system is on the back foot, scrambling, and it has to pull out everything possible not to be overwhelmed.
 The response is out of proportion: violent, unbalanced and not elegantly orchestrated like the response you see with natural exposure.